Andell4301/EreshCalcs2/arguments.md

     <td>Replace</td>
 </tr>
 </table>
-This argument can be used to manually set the server mod of an enemy.
+This argument can be used to manually set the server rate of an enemy.
 <br><br>
-This corresponds to <code>enemyServerMod</code> in the NP Generation formula.
+This corresponds to <code>serverRate</code> in the Star Generation formula.
 <br><br>
 <b>Usage Examples:</b>
 <br>
-<code>/calc2 string: Ereshkigal arts hp2250 esm1.2</code>
+<code>/calc2 string: Ereshkigal quick hp2250 esr1</code>
 <br>
-This would calculate Ereshkigal's arts card against an enemy with a server mod of 120%
+This would calculate Ereshkigal's quick card against an enemy with a server rate of 100%
 </details>

 ### Shorthands